IBSim/VirtualLab/docs/source/examples/tensile.rst

 .. note::

-    Due to a change in X-Window implementation, 'Interactive' is currently not in use within **VirtualLab** but if set, it will behave the same as using 'Terminal'.
+    Due to a change in X-Window implementation, 'Interactive' is currently not in use within **VirtualLab**.
+However, if set, it will behave the same as using 'Terminal'.
 That is, output will be printed to the main terminal.

 .. admonition:: Action
    :class: Action